Southern Pig Pickin’ Cake with Mandarin Oranges

 How to Make Pig Pickin Cake

 1. Combine cake mix, eggs, butter, oil, and flour in a large mixing bowl.
-Mix with an electric mixer on medium speed until well blended.
-Then add in the mandarin orange segments into the cake batter and blend with an electric mixer on low speed.
+Mix with an electric mixer on medium speed until the mixture is well blended.
+Then, add the mandarin orange segments into the cake batter and blend with an electric mixer on low speed.

 pig pickin cake batter in a mixing bowl

-1. Bake at 350 degrees for about 20 minutes to 25 minutes.
+2. Bake at 350°F for about 20-25 minutes.
 The cake may not appear done but should be brown on top.

 freshly baked pig pickin cake without frosting